IR35 Court Rules

 This article on IR35 court rules is an old one but we think it is worth showing again as it still holds true.

-Perhaps the most crucial ruling in the case of Lime-IT and Lisa Fernley versus the Inland Revenue was that it had to be taken in good faith that the contractor would provide a substitute, as stated in the contract, if there was a need for it.
+Perhaps the most crucial ruling in the case of Lime-IT and Lisa Fernley versus HMRC was that it had to be taken in good faith that the contractor would provide a substitute, as stated in the contract, if there was a need for it.

 The client, in this case Marconi, had the right to refuse any substitute, according to the details of the contract.

 This means that for this clause to kick in that, first of all, a contractor is no longer able to perform the tasks stated in the contract, which is unusual in itself.

 Even if this happens, the client has a right to refuse the substitute.